NVIDIA H200 Price Guide 2026: GPU Cost, Rental & Cloud Pricing

 I'll admit it - I was skeptical when NVIDIA announced the H200 last year.
 The H200 price tag was steep, and I wasn't convinced that the 76% VRAM increase (from 80GB to 141GB) would justify the investment.
 But here's where I was wrong: the timing couldn't have been better.
 As models like DeepSeek and LLaMA 4 hit the scene, that extra VRAM became a game-changer.
 Let me break it down with a real-world H200 example: Running LLaMA 4's larger models (like Maverick 400B) on H100s requires two full nodes with 8 GPUs each for a higher context window.
 But with the H200?
 You can do it on a single 8-GPU H200 node.
 That's not just a convenience - it's a massive cost and complexity reduction that makes advanced AI more accessible to everyone.

-TL;DR – The H200 is currently available across major cloud providers.
-H200 rental prices range from $3.72 to $10.60 per GPU hour.
-Jarvislabs offers the most affordable on-demand H200 option at $3.80/hr, and is one of the few providers offering single H200 GPU rentals, making the H200 accessible for individual developers and experimentation.
+TL;DR - The NVIDIA H200 GPU is currently available across major cloud providers.
+H200 cloud pricing ranges from $3.72 to $10.60 per GPU hour.
+Jarvislabs offers the most affordable on-demand H200 option at $3.80/hr, and is one of the few providers offering single H200 GPU rentals, making the NVIDIA H200 accessible for individual developers and experimentation.

 Cloud GPU Pricing Table